latent-to/developer-docs/docs/subnets/walkthrough-prompting.md

 - The subnet validator generates a **prompt** consisting of a clearly stated question or a task description, for a given task type.
 - The subnet validator also generates one or more **reference** answers to the above prompt.
 The subnet validator also provides the context to generate this reference answer.
-- A requirement for this prompting subnet is that the entire conversation should be human-like.
+- A requirement for this example subnet is that the entire conversation should be human-like.
 To accomplish this, the subnet validator takes on a human persona and wraps the above prompt in the persona's style and tone.
 The introduction of such random persona's style and tone creates a lossy, corrupted, version of the original clear instruction.
 This corrupted prompt is called a **challenge**.
 - The subnet validator prompts the subnet miners with this challenge.
 Note that the **reference** is not sent to the subnet miners.

 ## Score the subnet miner responses